Hepatitis B: Epidemiology

-At least 296 million people, or 3.8% of the world's population, had chronic HBV infection as of 2019.
-Another 1.5 million cases of acute HBV infection also occurred that year.
+Approximately 254 million people had chronic HBV infection as of 2022.
+Another 1.2 million cases of acute HBV infection also occurred that year.
 Regional prevalences across the globe range from around 7.5% in Africa to 0.5% in the Americas.

 The primary method of HBV transmission and the prevalence of chronic HBV infection in specific regions often correspond with one another.
 In populations where HBV infection rates are 8% or higher, which are classified as high prevalence, vertical transmission (usually occurring during birth) is most common, though rates of early childhood transmission can also be significant among these populations.
 In 2021, 19 African countries had infection rates ranging between 8-19%, placing them in the high prevalence category.
+High prevalence of HBV also exists in Mongolia.
+Sub-Saharan Africa has the highest prevalence of HBV, with rates of over 15% being present in Eritrea, Guinea, Liberia and Eswatini as of 2017.

-In moderate prevalence areas where 2–7% of the population is chronically infected, the disease is predominantly spread horizontally, often among children, or vertically.
-China’s HBV infection rate is at the higher end of the moderate prevalence classification with an infection rate of 6.89% as of 2019.
-HBV prevalence in India is also moderate, with studies placing India’s infection rate between 2-4%.
+In moderate prevalence areas where 2–7% of the population is chronically infected, the disease is predominantly spread horizontally, often among children, but also vertically.
+China's HBV infection rate is at the higher end of the moderate prevalence classification with an infection rate of 6.89% as of 2019.
+HBV prevalence in India is also moderate, with studies placing India's infection rate between 2-4%.

+In Europe, most Western European countries have a low prevalence rate of under 1%, but intermediate prevalence is found in several former Eastern Bloc countries, with prevalence being highest in the Balkans region and in former USSR countries.
+In 2017, the highest prevalence rates in Europe were in Moldova and Albania (which had a high prevalence of 9.61% and 9% respectively) and in Romania, Kazakhstan and Turkey (which had an intermediate prevalence of 5.49%, 4.95% and 4.29% respectively).
+Nevertheless, the prevalence of HBV in many Eastern European countries varies considerably by generation, as the introduction of new standards of hygiene in medical settings and of the hepatitis B vaccination in the national immunization scheme for newborns in the 1990s, as was the case in Romania, significantly decreased the prevalence of HBV.

 Countries with low HBV prevalence include Australia (0.9%), those in the WHO European Region (which average 1.5%), and most countries in North and South America (which average 0.28%).

 In the United States, an estimated 0.26% of the population was living with HBV infection as of 2018.